debop/hibernate-redis/hibernate-search-redis/README.md

 hibernate-search-redis
 ===============

-hibernate search fir index data store in Redis
+hibernate search for index data store in Redis